-If your dog is expecting, you may notice the following pregnancy signs.
+If your dog is pregnant, you may notice the following signs.

 - A slight mucus discharge may occur around one month after mating.

-- Their teats may become more prominent in colour and size around 30 days after mating, and you may also see them produce a semi-clear fluid.
+- Her teats may become more prominent in colour and size around 30 days after mating, and you may also see them produce a semi-clear fluid.

 - Similar to our “morning sickness”, your dog may vomit a little in the early stages of pregnancy.
 If this continues, or you have any concerns, speak to your vet.

-- Your dog will start to gain weight from around day 35 of their pregnancy, which will gradually increase by up to 50% above normal.
+- She will start to gain weight from around day 35 of her pregnancy, which will gradually increase by up to 50% above normal.

-- You should be able to notice their swollen tummy from around day 40, although first-time mums, and bitches carrying a small litter, may not show as much.
+- You should be able to notice her swollen tummy from around day 40, although first-time mums, and bitches carrying a small litter, may not show as much.

-- They may act a little quieter than usual, or her appetite might drop.
+- She may act a little quieter than usual, or her appetite might drop.
 These signs can also indicate a problem, so speak to your vet if you’re concerned.

-- Your pregnant dog’s appetite will increase in the second half of pregnancy, so be prepared to change their diet accordingly.
+- Your pregnant dog’s appetite will increase in the second half of pregnancy, so be prepared to change her diet accordingly.

 Dog pregnancy diagnosis